paldhous/ucb/2015/dataviz/md_raw/class13.md

 (Here we are loading the `1.7` release of NVD3, because the `1.8` release currently has a bug that can cause the colors of a line chart to render incorrectly when the chart is redrawn.)

 Between the `<style> </style` tags immediately below, change `width: 800px;` to `width: 100%;`.
-Finally, scroll down the page and in the script that draws the chart, delete or comment out this line:
+Finally, scroll down the page and in the script that draws the chart, and delete or comment out this line:

 ```JavaScript
 "width":    800,